YunoHost-Apps/pixelfed_ynh/doc/DISCLAIMER.md

-# Some useful commands to know to manage your instance
+## Some useful commands to know to manage your instance
 You need to run them from you pixelfed folder (usually `/var/www/pixelfed`).
+The `php.VERSION` might be changed according to you current package version.

-## Applying changes from the `.env` config file
+### Applying changes from the `.env` config file

 Once you made some changes, you need to run `php8.2 artisan config:cache && php8.2 artisan cache:clear` to apply them.
 Note: this will disconnect any logged-in account (including from the admin web UI).

-## Removing avatar cache to save space
+### Removing avatar cache to save space
 `php8.2 artisan avatar:storage-deep-clean`

 Use it to prune old avatars that are outdated or no longer used.
 This might save some disk space.

-## Fix missing avatars or refetch them.
+### Fix missing avatars or refetch them.
 `php8.2 artisan  avatar:storage`

 It can be used to fetch remote avatars that are not loaded (or in case you deleted `/var/www/pixelfed/storage/app/public/cache/avatars` where they are stored).